Best AI Research Assistant & Research Helper Tools 2026: 8 Tested

 The Bottom Line

 The question isn't whether to use AI for research.
 It's which tool fits your needs.
 For quick answers, use Perplexity.
 For exploration, use Claude.
-For complete research deliverables, use Ivern Squads.
+For complete research deliverables, use Ivern.
+If you want to build your own research agent, see our guide to building an AI research agent.

 Your first 15 research tasks are free.
 Start automating your research →